kwaroran/character-card-spec-v3/SPEC_V3.md

 if the application detects both `chara` and `ccv3` chunk, the application *SHOULD* use the `ccv3` chunk.

-PNG/APNG files *MAY* have additional tEXt chunks that works like assets embeded in CHARX files. the tEXt chunk *MUST* be named `__asset:{path}` and the value of the tEXt chunk *MUST* be the base64 encoded binary data. and it could be accessed by `__asset:{path}` URI. however, implementing this on new applications *SHOULD* be avoided, and CHARX files *SHOULD* be used instead.
+PNG/APNG files *MAY* have additional tEXt chunks that works like assets embeded in CHARX files. the tEXt chunk *MUST* be named `chara-ext-asset_:{path}` and the value of the tEXt chunk *MUST* be the base64 encoded binary data. and it could be accessed by `__asset:{path}` URI. however, implementing this on new applications *SHOULD* be avoided, and CHARX files *SHOULD* be used instead.

 ## JSON